Signe Hasso: Career

-Hasso composed music, as a lyricist, songwriter and author, as well, translator, she translated Swedish folk songs into English.
+Hasso worked as a composer, lyricist, songwriter and author.
+She also translated Swedish folk songs into English.
 Her debut novel, Momo (1977), depicts her childhood in interwar Stockholm.
-Hasso's second album, Where the Sun Meets the Moon (1979), consists of her own versions of Swedish folk tunes.
+Her album Where the Sun Meets the Moon (1979) consists of her own versions of Swedish folk tunes.
 In a 1995 interview, she stated she wanted to be remembered for her writing, not her acting.
 She continued to act until late in her life, her last film being One Hell of a Guy (1998).

-Death

-She died at Cedars-Sinai Medical Center, Los Angeles, California in 2002, aged 86, of pneumonia and cancer.
+Personal life and death

 Hasso adhered to Lutheranism.
+Her first husband was cinematographer/director Harry Hasso, whom she married in 1933.
+They had a son by the time she was 19, and divorced in 1942.
+In 1957, her son was killed in a car accident.
+In the seventies, she relocated to Park La Brea, Los Angeles where she remained until her death.

+Hasso died of pneumonia and cancer at Cedars-Sinai Medical Center in Los Angeles in 2002, aged 86.

 Awards

-In 1935, she received the Theatre League's De Wahl-stipendium and in 1939 the first Nordic nordiska Gösta Ekmanpriset.
+In 1935, Hasso received the Theatre League's De Wahl-stipendium and in 1939 the first Nordic nordiska Gösta Ekmanpriset.
 In 1972, King Gustaf VI Adolf of Sweden named her Member 1st Class of the Royal Order of Vasa.
 In 1989, the Vasa Order of America named her Swedish-American of the Year.
 Hasso has a star on the Hollywood Walk of Fame for her contribution to motion pictures, at 7080 Hollywood Boulevard.